SSH Straight Into Your Agent Sandboxes: A Hands-On Look at `sbx ssh`

 Inside that box, the agent gets:

-• A private Docker daemon for running test containers
+• private Docker daemon for running test containers

 • File access controls between host and sandbox